 by WESTERN AUSTRALIAN DIVISION, THE TAX INSTITUTE

 Removing funds from a controlled company - and not suffering a hefty tax penalty in the process is no easy matter.
 At least three different tax dangers have to be negotiated – avoiding additional tax on the Company, avoiding further tax on the shareholder and avoiding a penalty debit to the company's franking account.
 This presentation looks at a few of the possibilities for a satisfactory outcome, and some of the dissonant dangers that lurk in this territory:

 Graeme is Professor of Taxation Law at the University of Sydney and a consultant to Greenwoods & Herbert Smith Freehills.
-He is a former New South Wales State Council Chairman of The Tax Institute and currently a member of the National Council.
-He has worked as a consultant to the ATO, Treasury, Board of Taxation, United Nations, OECD, World Bank and International Monetary Fund.
-He was admitted to legal practice in New South Wales (1980) and Victoria (1999), and practised commercial law and tax in Sydney before entering teaching.
-He has taught tax in law schools in Australia, Europe and the United States, and holds degrees from the University of Sydney, University of Illinois and Columbia University, New York.
-Current at 11 January 2016
+He is a former Chair of the New South Wales State Council of The Tax Institute and former member of the National Council.
+He has worked as a consultant to the ATO, Treasury, Board of Taxation, United Nations, OECD, World Bank, the International Monetary Fund and several foreign governments.
+He was admitted to legal practice in New South Wales and Victoria, and practised commercial law and tax in Sydney before entering teaching.
+He has taught in law schools in Australia, Europe and the United States, and holds degrees from the University of Sydney, University of Illinois and Columbia University, New York.

 27 May 2021